CORE-GATECH-GROUP/serpent-tools/docs/develop/datamodel.rst

 ==================

 The goal of this document is to describe developer-specific changes that should drive the next phase of development.
-The contents reflect changes that will be introduced between release :ref:`v0.9.3` and the next major release of ``0.10.0``.

 Goals and non-goals
 ===================